Playdium: Operations

 The original main building in Mississauga was 40000 sqft and included over 200 attractions.
-The arcade was previously curated into themed "communities" such as Contact, Music, Speed and Sports, but this is no longer the case.
+The arcade was previously curated into "communities" such as "Contact", "Music", "Speed", and "Sports", each with their own distinct theming.
 Play credits for games were loaded onto a Playdium card and could be purchased in units to use at any time, or in time blocks of unlimited play.
-Some "redemption games" would award digital tickets to players that could then be exchanged for prizes.
+Some redemption games would award digital tickets to players that could then be exchanged for prizes.
 A few machines could not be played using time blocks.

 A baseball dome, formerly with a Toronto Blue Jays partnership, operated year-round and had nine variable-speed batting cages.
 There was also a Megabytes fast food restaurant on the gaming floor and a full-service mezzanine diner.
 Megabytes featured marketing similar to Cineplex concession stands and Outtakes restaurants, though at lower prices, while also incorporating a selection of Pizza Pizza and Starbucks menu items.
 Past cross-promotional partners included HMV Canada, the Toronto Blue Jays (indoor batting cages, baseball camps, and coupons on Blue Jays tickets), the Molson Indy Toronto (the 1.2 mi outdoor go-kart track was formerly known as the Mario Andretti Racetrack), and Roots (the lounge was formerly known as the Roots Treehouse).
 The outdoors also include an 18-hole miniature golf, and Water Wars.

+The current Playdium chain is a family entertainment centre concept targeting children and teens, derived from aspects of The Rec Room; it incorporates an arcade, restaurant areas, and larger-scale attractions that have included bowling, ropes courses, laser tag, and virtual reality games.